Ivan Štironja

-Ivan Štironja (born 10 May 1960) is a Croatian prelate of the Catholic Church who serves as the bishop of Poreč-Pula since 2023.
+Ivan Štironja (born 10 May 1960) is a Croatian prelate of the Catholic Church who has served as the bishop of Poreč-Pula since 2023.
 He previously briefly served as the bishop of Kotor in Montenegro, from 2021 to 2023.

 Originally from the village of Pješivac near Stolac, Štironja was ordained as a priest of the Diocese of Trebinje-Mrkan in 1986.
 Since then, he dedicated himself to missionary work, spending time in Tanzania from 1988 to 1992 and then among the Croatian community in Canada from 1993 to 1996. Štiornja then went to Padua in Italy, specialising in pastoral liturgy from 1996 to 1998 and at the same time working with the Croatian community there.
 The bishop of Mostar-Duvno Ratko Perić invited him to the new post of the parish priest of the Mostar cathedral, where he served from 1998 to 2002 when he was appointed the diocesan vicar for pastoral care, a post he held until 2011.
 Pope Benedict XVI appointed him the national director of the Papal Missions of Bosnia and Herzegovina in 2011, where he served until 2016.
 In 2016, Štironja was named a parish priest in Studenci near Ljubuški.
-In 2020 Pope Francis appointed Štironja the new bishop of Kotor in Montenegro.
-He was consecrated and installed as the bishop of Kotor in April 2021, and after serving less than two years, he was appointed the bishop of Poreč-Pula in January 2023.
+In 2020, Pope Francis appointed Štironja the new bishop of Kotor in Montenegro.
+He was consecrated and installed as the bishop of Kotor in April 2021.
+After serving less than two years, he was appointed the bishop of Poreč-Pula in January 2023.

 Early life and education

-Bishop Štironja was born into a Herzegovinian Croat Catholic family of Stojan Štironja and Anica Bošković in Pješivac near Stolac, in the family of ten children – three sons and seven daughters, one of which died as a child.
+Bishop Štironja was born into a Herzegovinian Croat Catholic family of Stojan Štironja and Anica Bošković in Pješivac near Stolac, in the family of ten children: three sons and seven daughters, one of whom died as a child.
 At the time when he was born, his village belonged to the parish of Prenj, and now it is a part of the parish of Aldanići of the Diocese of Trebinje-Mrkan.

 Štironja attended elementary school in Pileta near Crnići from 1967 to 1975.
 After finishing elementary school, Štironja continued his education toward the priesthood.
 He enrolled at a Jesuit seminary in Dubrovnik, Croatia, where he studied from 1975 to 1979.
 He was then drafted for obligatory military service in the Yugoslav People's Army and served in Vis and Šibenik in Croatia from 1979 to 1980.
 After leaving the military, Štironja studied at the High Philosophical-Theological School in Sarajevo, the capital of Bosnia and Herzegovina, from 1980 to 1986.

 Štironja was ordained a priest by the Bishop of Mostar-Duvno and the Apostolic Administrator of Trebinje-Mrkan Pavao Žanić on 29 June 1986.
-He briefly served as a chaplain in Dračevo from 1986 to 1987, before applying for missionary work.
+He briefly served as a chaplain in Dračevo from 1986 to 1987 before applying for missionary work.